onnela-lab/forest/docs/source/development.md

 * Keep PRs small (ideally, under 100 lines of code) and self-contained (code + tests + docs) to make reviews easier and faster
 * If you need to update an existing PR simply add commits to the corresponding feature branch instead of creating a new separate PR
 * Make sure your PR has the latest changes from the develop branch and that it passes the [build process](https://github.com/onnela-lab/forest/actions/workflows/build.yml)
+* Name your PR based on the task it serves to complete, not the changes that it implements.

 #### Create a PR
 1. Create a feature branch off the default branch: `git switch -c new-feature develop`